 The Z8896 as received.
 The yellowed polycarbonate bowl shows that it has had many hours' use over the years.
 The bowl clip is almost identical to the one used on the Z5698U, and it creates a very tight seal!
 The P42 photocell can be seen in the background.
 This is my first lantern to have a two-part cell, so it is quite an interesting lantern for me to work on.
 I will probably leave it in the lantern and just not connect it up - the wires have been cut just as they reach the outside of the lantern.

 The filthy insides of the Z8896.
 The lamp holder support is loose and so the lamp leans to one side.
 I couldn't use the flash on the lantern as the reflector kept reflecting it, funnily, despite having a thick layer of spider webs!

 Cleaning the inside of the lantern proved to be an easy task - all I had to do was to remove everything from the lantern, wipe the reflector over a few times with some 'Exodus' cleaner, and the lantern looks as good as new internally!
 The ballast is original - it's an old Thorn one.
-The capacitor has been lost through time, however I may install a new one.
+As acquired, the capacitor was missing; however, I may install a new one.

 I was so shocked (not literally, in an 'electrical' sense!) at the state of the live wire into the lantern that I had to take a photograph of it!
 The insulation that was in the lantern has been almost completely fried.
 The section at the top was covered by the cable clamp and so was not affected as badly as the other sections were.

 The cleaned Z8896, resting in a baking tray (a very effective method of stopping the lantern from rolling over!)